bigqio/bigq/README.md

 ## Performance

 Performance in BigQ is good, however, connection and channel management both have high overhead.
 If you have a use case with lots of client joins/exits, BigQ may not be suitable for your environment.
 We'd love your help in making BigQ more efficient!

-## Persistence

-Persistence is supported as an attribute of a directed asynchronous message.
-If you use persistence, make sure you include ```sqlite3.dll``` in your program execution directory.
-This is very important.

 ## Components